 Look for interesting things to take photos of.
 It could be anything and don't rule anything out.
 I find that I go out to take a photo of the day, think I have a good one, then something more fun and interesting comes along.

 * I use Picasa free photo software.
-It’s a very simple software.
-It’s nowhere near Adobe Photoshop.
+It's a very simple software.
+It's no where near Adobe Photoshop.
 I use Picasa mostly to organize photos.
-As I import them from my camera card to my computer, it puts photos in a folder with today’s date.
+As I import them from my camera card to my computer, it puts photos in a folder with today's date.
 I like that.
 It has very basic photo editing, but enough to make me happy.
 I might upgrade later?
-I tried a more complicated photo editing software and felt it was too much, so decided to keep to the basics.
+I tried a more complicated photo editing software and felt it was too much, so decided to keep with the basics.
 You can even use Picasa to upload photos to free web albums.
-Picasa recognizes faces and can tag photos automatically that way.
+I use it to publish directly to Blogger.
+It's integrated with Blogger, Gmail, and more.
+Picasa also recognizes faces and can tag photos automatically that way.
 I can make cool collages with Picasa.
 So for a free, basic program, I think it does a lot.

 * Just keep taking pictures.
 Even when you go to get pictures done professionally, they take a lot of pictures and choose the best ones.
 Well professionals take a ton of photos and choose the best ones from what they have.
 Don't be afraid to take 10 photos of the same thing, then choose a good one.
 It's easy enough to delete excess photos.
 Also don't be afraid to use your software to crop, sharpen, tint, or whatever makes it look better.
 I've learned that professionals use Photoshop, too.
 I take several photos of one thing and only 2 or 3 really good ones come out.

 I began this photo project to improve my skills with the camera and software I already own.
 In just six weeks I could tell a big improvement in my photos as well as how I take the pictures to begin with.
 You can read about that here.